savonet/book/workflow.md

 ![Filters](fig/filter.pdf)\

-For instance, a low-pass filter would keep all the frequencies below the cutoff exactly as they were in the original signal and keep none above.
+For instance, a low-pass filter would keep all the frequencies below the cutoff exactly as they were in the original signal, and keep none above.
 In practice, the transition between kept and removed frequencies is smother and the actual filter response of a low-pass filter is rather like this: